Aircraft carrier operations during World War II: Functions performed by aircraft carriers

 The combatants differed in the functions they emphasized for carrier use, in part as a result of the challenges presented by their principal theater of operations.
 The table below indicates the percentage of carriers each combatant used for each function.
 For example, the US Navy operated a total of 33 fleet and light carriers during the war.
-Seventy-three percent of these carriers participated in naval battles at one time or another.
-Eighty-five percent were involved in support of invasions, etc. Escort carriers, although initially envisioned by many to perform only in support roles, ultimately performed all of the functions that the fleet and light carriers did.
+Seventy-three per cent of these carriers participated in naval battles at one time or another.
+Eighty-five per cent were involved in support of invasions, etc. Escort carriers, although initially envisioned by many to perform only in support roles, ultimately performed all of the functions that the fleet and light carriers did.

 Aircraft carrier contribution to Allied victory

 Historian Craig Symonds lists three key factors enabling the Allies to win the war: British "grit", Russian manpower, and American industrial strength.
 Specifically, the British Empire and Dominions continued for a year after the fall of France, stubbornly and successfully resisting the Axis.
 Thirty-five million Soviet Union soldiers fought during the war, as many as the United States, Germany, and Japan combined.
 The Soviet Union lost an estimated ten million soldiers to combat deaths, many more than any other combatant.
 America produced more artillery pieces, tanks, ships, and aircraft than all Axis countries combined, including over 70% of the aircraft carriers commissioned during the war.

 Historian Richard Overy points out that statistics demonstrating material superiority are not by themselves sufficient for explaining why the Allies won the war.
 Less easily quantifiable factors also played a significant part.
 The political will to fight and willingness of individual combatants to sacrifice was present within both the Allies and Axis.
 However, the timing of mobilizing manufacturing, technological, and manpower responses was also very important.
 America and Russia mobilized men and industrial capacity to rebound from significant military setbacks more quickly than anticipated by the attacking Axis powers.
 Important technological advances achieved by the Allies during the war outpaced those of the Axis powers in both offensive and defensive weapons systems.
 The Allies had greater and more strategically significant successes with code-breaking.
 The Allies placed greater emphasis than Axis powers on logistical support for men fighting on the front, enabling them to fight more efficiently and effectively.
 Geographical configurations, namely the English Channel, Atlantic Ocean, and Pacific Ocean, helped isolate British and American home bases from attack.
 Significant strategic offensive decisions by Axis leaders proved unsound, creating opportunities that the Allies exploited to great effect.
 Finally, luck played an important part in some decisive battles.
 Many of these factors played important parts in enabling the Allies to dominate the seas, a central reason, according to historian Evan Mawdsley, for their emerging victorious in the war.
 Nonetheless, while statistics relating to industrial capacity to produce arms and planes and ships do not tell the whole story, they remain an important part of it.